u7122029/autoeval_baselines/README.md

 ## Abstract

-We verify the linear relationship between image classification accuracy (classification) and rotation prediction (rotation) over the CIFAR-10 dataset and its variants.
-This extends previous work where the same correlation was observed over numerous datasets but one fixed classifier.
-We also verify the linear correlation for classification and jigsaw solving accuracy (jigsaw) over the same dataset.
+We verify the linear relationship between image classification accuracy (classification) and rotation prediction accuracy (rotation) over the CIFAR-10 dataset and its variants.
+This extends previous work where the same correlation was observed over numerous datasets but using only one fixed classifier for each.
+We also verify the same correlation with jigsaw solving accuracy (jigsaw) in place of rotation.
 For both comparisons, all models (except one) showed a strong correlation over datasets constructed by directly using image transformations ($R^2 > 0.71$ for classification vs. rotation, $R^2 > 0.61$ for classification vs. jigsaw).
 However, some models showed a weak linear correlation between classification and rotation/jigsaw accuracy on images outside of CIFAR-10.
-This suggests that estimating a model's classification accuracy based on rotation/jigsaw accuracy depends on the model itself, however, this must be investigated further.
+This suggests that the effectiveness of estimating a model's classification accuracy based on rotation/jigsaw accuracy depends on the model itself, however, this must be investigated further.

 ## Overview